Routing

 Routing flow

-Routing configuration is set up for a channel with payment method level, allowing operators to manage and optimize payment traffic across multiple payment methods, such as Cards and Digital wallets, Apple Pay and Google Pay.
+Routing configuration is set up for a channel with payment method level.
+This allows operators to manage and optimize payment traffic across multiple payment methods, such as Cards and Digital wallets, Apple Pay and Google Pay.

 Each channel corresponds to a product, website, or store.
 To process payments at the same time, one account can have several channels.